Where to Stay in Athens

 Exarheia is not the safest area of Athens to stay at.
 If you are young and wild, you may want to choose it for its feeling and to get a better sense of Athens.
 If you are a more conservative traveler, stay away from it.

 d.
-Staying at Lycabettus [Nice Views, Not convenient for Transport]
+Where to Stay in Athens: Lycabettus [Nice Views, Not convenient for Transport]

 Lycabettus is a hill.
 The second hill of the center of Athens, which is on the opposite of Acropolis’ hill.
 It is very close to the posh area of Kolonaki.
 As it is on a hill, it offers a fantastic view of Athens, and it has some nice hotels, such as St George Lycabettus, which you will certainly enjoy.